-When used with conventional medical interventions, LTM is effective in helping patients stabilize or better manage various symptoms of pain, anxiety, or agitation.
+When used with conventional medical interventions, LTM is effective in helping patients stabilize or better manage various symptoms, including pain, anxiety, or agitation.
 By assessing and continually monitoring a patient’s condition, the Music Practitioner is able to adjust the music based on the patient’s response.
 LTM complements traditional medicine by providing a safe and effective care plan for the patient.

 LTM is a complementary, alternate intervention that uses acoustic sound (presented in a musical form) as an external agent to impact a patient’s health.
-LTM helps mitigate unwanted physiologic / psychologic symptoms and can be thought of as a form of sound therapy, since it emphasizes the sonic characteristics of music as the element that positively impacts a patient’s health.
+LTM helps mitigate unwanted physiologic / psychologic symptoms and can be thought of as a form of sound therapy, since it emphasizes the sonic characteristics of music that positively impacts a patient’s health.
 LTM is provided in individual bedside sessions and has no specific goal other than to create a healing environment for the patient.
-LTM sessions are played by certified therapeutic musicians, who are trained and certified through accredited programs recognized by the National Standards Board for Therapeutic Musicians.
+LTM sessions are provided by therapeutic musicians, who are trained and certified by the Music for Healing and Transition Program (MHTP).
+MHTP is an accredited program provider recognized by the National Standards Board for Therapeutic Musicians.

 “Music Therapy is where the experience of the music, including the relationship with the Music Therapist, is the vehicle for needed change," according to Barbara Crowe, Author, Music Therapy Professor and former President of the National Music Therapy Association, as quoted in Joshua Leed's book The Power of Sound.
 Crowe continues, "There are numerous approaches in Music Therapy utilizing many therapeutic models including psychotherapy, behaviorism, neurological intervention and community performance of music.”
 Music Therapy is prescribed by physicians for specific outcomes that the therapist works to achieve with the patient.
 Music Therapists may use recorded music, or lead interactive sessions where patients write or perform music with the therapist.
 In addition, Music Therapy sessions are often conducted in group sessions.
 Licensed Music Therapists complete a 4-year degree program and are Board Certified.